elimbaum/elimbaum.github.io/_posts/2021-03-25-pandemic-projects-tiny-life.md

        0 0 1 0 0 1 0 0  25% density
     ```

-After many rounds of tireless and entirely unnecesary optimization, I had things down to 37 ms per generation - that's too fast to even see (and faster than I even wanted to final product to run at).
+After many rounds of tireless and entirely unnecessary optimization, I had things down to 37 ms per generation - that's too fast to even see (and faster than I even wanted to final product to run at).
 But I kept going...
 I made a few modifications to the drawing routines, and inlined the bit-counting functions, bringing things down to 33 ms.

 Don't get me wrong — this is plenty fast — but I was a bit curious why my seemingly-straightforward code was taking as long as it was.
 At 48 MHz, 33 ms per generation comes out to about 800 cycles per cell: maybe a few hundred instructions.
 Sure, there's going to be some overhead outside the main loop body, but surely a few hundred instructions to count neighboring pixels and compute the next state of the cell is too much?